bored-arvi/CommiZard/README.md

 ## Features

-- REPL style.
-Stay in an interactive session, try multiple commits, don’t restart a process each time.
+- **REPL-style interface** — Stay in an interactive session.
+Generate multiple commit variations without restarting.
-- Generates commit messages from `git diff`.
+- **Smart generation** — Creates commit messages directly from your `git diff`.
-- Simple CLI interface with familiar commands.
-- Flexible model integration and plans to implement online models
+- **Simple CLI** — Familiar, intuitive commands.
+No learning curve.
+- **Flexible AI** backends — Easily swap models.
+Online model support planned!
-- Clipboard integration.
-Instantly copy to your system clipboard, ready to paste anywhere.
+- **Clipboard magic** — Instantly copy generated messages to your system clipboard — ready to paste into `git commit`.
-- No background daemons.
-Runs only when you want it; no hooks, no processes hanging around.
-You can do whatever you want with the generated output.
+- **Zero daemons** — No background processes.
+No git hooks.
+No surprises.
-- You always decide whether to commit, copy, or discard.
+- **Absolute Control** — You run it when *you* want, and you decide to commit, copy, tweak, or discard.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install
-CommiZard:
+Install via [pip](https://pip.pypa.io/en/stable/) (from GitHub):

 ```bash
 pip install git+URL_TO_BE_DETERMINED
 ```

-You can also install CommiZard from source:
+Install from source:

 ```bash
 git clone URL_TO_BE_DETERMINED